-If you’ve ever been burnt out, exhausted, depressed, addicted to coffee to keep you awake, and eating all the bad foods, you’d know that a reset or break from normal routine is just what the body and mind needs.
+If you’ve ever been burnt out, exhausted, depressed, addicted to coffee to keep you awake, and eating all the bad foods, you’d know that a reset or break from the normal routine is just what the body and mind needs.

 Last November, I started a wellness challenge.
-While it’s been going good, I needed a change of scenery as a final piece of the puzzle to getting back to my best self.
+While it’s been going well, I needed a change of scenery as a final piece of the puzzle to get back to my best self.
 It’s always hard making significant changes in life.
 When I divorced — I transformed my life — I lost 30 pounds, improved my diet, eliminated bad habits and created healthier mindsets.
 It was a lot of physical and mental work — the deep stuff.

 I think that every once in a while, we reach our limit.
 We can only give so much of ourselves before it’s time to take a step back.
-We have to give ourselves space to be in our lives, find our true self again, and dream.
+We have to give ourselves space to be in our lives, find our true selves again, and dream.
 When we forget to dream, we lose our curiosity for life, and our creativity dries up.

-I know that I have some big projects this year that are going to require a lot of energy and focus.
+I have some big projects this year that are going to require a lot of energy and focus.
 And that means stepping back to recharge so I can continue to offer healing, inspiration and all my creative energy.
 I have to recharge myself so that I can continue to give to others.

 What I’ll be doing on my wellness break